 The mix of mucilage and beans are dried on the patio and are turned regularly.
 This is of crucial importance as failure to do so could result in either fermentation or rot.
 The drying method will bring the processed honey down to 10% to 12% humidity level.
 Once this is achieved the beans will have a crusty coating on them, a bit like nuts that have been candied.
 This is the origin of the name Honey Process.

-The various types of Honey Processed Coffee will all have different flavor profiles and a lot of this is connected with the mucilage that was present during the drying process.
+The various types will all have different flavor profiles and a lot of this is connected with the mucilage that was present during the drying process.
 The bean lay in mucilage as it dried and it absorbed some of the flavors of this fruit pulp.
-The different styles of Honey Processed Coffees all have varying levels of mucilage that were retained during the drying process.
+The different styles have varying levels of mucilage that were retained during the drying process.
 This will give a different intensity depending on this level.

 Different experts will describe the coffee with a variety of terms.
 Talking about Honey Processed Coffees I have heard this coffee described as “It was if the barista had slipped an extra spoonful of brown sugar I the cup”.
 Other terms are “approachable sweetness”, “Jammy”: texture closer to honey” and other references to its sweetness.
 If we remember that the four styles are, increasing amounts of mucilage, white, yellow, red, and black.
 We can see that honey red processed coffee beans will be stronger, more fuller flavored than honey yellow.